 Use a post hole digger or an auger to dig the post holes.
 As a rule of thumb, the holes should be deep enough to accommodate a third of the length of each post.
 For example, a standard 4-foot fence has 6-foot posts that are buried 2 feet in the ground; a 6-foot fence has 9-foot posts that are buried 3 feet deep.
 This can vary, though, because the posts must be set 6 inches below the frost line to prevent heaving in the winter and may have to be deeper in soggy soil, according to Hoover Fence Co.
 The diameter of the hole should be three to four times the diameter of the post.

-It's good practice to dig the holes a few inches deeper than the bare minimum to allow space for concrete or gravel under the post.
+It's good practice to dig the holes a few inches deeper than the bare minimum to allow space for gravel under the post.
 To ensure the post is set to the correct depth and that all posts are set at the same height, mark a line on each post to denote ground level.
 In an aluminum fence installation demonstration on YouTube, Jason Caicco recommends driving one or two screws into the base of each post to anchor it in the concrete and prevent it from pulling out.

 Step 3: Set the Corner, End and Gate Posts